1996 Outstanding Contributions in a Selected Area of Research

 Methods and instrumentation developed by Sternberg and his coworkers at Beckman have been incorporated into the following Beckman clinical laboratory systems: Glucose Analyzer, Enzyme Rate Analyzer, BUN Analyzer, Glucose/BUN Analyzer, Creatinine Analyzer, Cholesterol Analyzer, Uric Acid Analyzer, Chloride/CO2Analyzer, Synchron EL-ISE®Electrolyte System, ICS™ Immunochemistry System, Array®Protein/Drug System, the ASTRA and SYNCHRON®series of clinical analyzers, and the Paragon CZE™ Capillary Electrophoresis System.

-In 1978 he received the Albert Chaney Award of the Southern California Section of AACC for Outstanding Contributions to Clinical Chemistry.
+In 1978 he received the Albert Chaney Award of the Southern California Section of the Association for Diagnostics & Laboratory Medicine (formerly AACC) for Outstanding Contributions to Clinical Chemistry.
 In 1982, the American Chemical Society, Orange County Section, honored him with the Service Through Chemistry Award.

 Sternberg has published widely over a broad range of technology and has been the inventor or coinventor on over thirty patents.
 In his retirement, he continues his active interest in laboratory research as an emeritus research scientist and as a consultant.